Table of Contents

 What is needed to buy a weighted blanket?

 - Choose the size and weight of the blanket: Make sure to buy a size that will comfortably cover your body from shoulder to toe and the weight should be 10% of your body weight for optimal results.
+Use the Corala Weighted Blanket Calculator to calculate the ideal weight of your weighted blanket.

 - Consider the size of your bed (for example, a twin blanket for a twin-size mattress).